Role and application process

 You’ll have one week from the day we invite you to complete it – but the sooner you take it the sooner we can consider you for the next stage in the recruitment process.

-No – there is no time limit for taking the test.
-However, the questions are all about you and how you work so we find that the best way of approaching the test is to not over think the answers.
+No – there is no limit so you can take as long as you need to complete the test.
+However, the questions are all about you and how you work, so we find that the best way of approaching the test is to not spend too long thinking over the answers.

 Video Interview (VI)